Start 'Em or Sit 'Em for Fantasy Football Week 1

 Miles Sanders or Marlon Mack?

-This question was included as much as a metaphor for the Indianapolis Colts offense in light of Andrew Luck's retirement as because of the question itself.
+Andrew Luck's unexpected retirement raises questions about the fantasy stock for the Indianapolis Colts' skill-position talent.

-Luck hanging them up is undoubtedly a blow to all of Indy's skill-position talent—Mack included.
-Opponents (including the Los Angeles Chargers) aren't going to respect the passing game as much with Jacoby Brissett under center—at least until Brissett makes them pay for it.

-That means quite a few eight-man boxes for Mack in the early part of the season.
+Opponents aren't going to respect the Colts' passing game as much with Jacoby Brissett under center until he makes them pay for it.
+That means Marlon Mack may be facing eight-man boxes in the early part of the season, including the Week 1 matchup against the Los Angeles Chargers.

-However, whereas Sanders will split time with Jordan Howard against the Washington Redskins, Mack is the unquestioned lead back for a Colts team that faces a Chargers defense that allowed the 10th-most PPR fantasy points to running backs in 2018.
+However, Miles Sanders will split time with Jordan Howard against the Washington Redskins, while Mack is the unquestioned lead back for a Colts team facing a Chargers defense that allowed the 10th-most PPR points to running backs in 2018.

 The Call: Mack

-Those concerns only ramped up after Andy Reid and veteran tailback LeSean McCoy were reunited following McCoy's release by the Buffalo Bills.

-Without knowing the other running backs on this specific roster, it's impossible to say definitively whether Williams should be a go in an admittedly less-than-stellar fantasy matchup with the Jacksonville Jaguars.
+Without knowing the other running backs on this specific roster, it's impossible to say whether Williams should be started in a less-than-stellar fantasy matchup with the Jacksonville Jaguars.

-But McCoy has only been in Kansas City for a handful of days, and even once he's up to speed in the offense it's still likely going to be Williams who leads the Chiefs in backfield touches.
+However, McCoy has been in Kansas City for only a handful of days.
+Even once he's up to speed on the offense, Williams is still likely to lead the Chiefs in backfield touches.

 In Week 1 at least, Williams should be relatively OK.